Azure/communication-ui-library/packages/communication-react/review/beta/communication-react.api.md

 import { AddPhoneNumberOptions } from '@azure/communication-calling';
 import { AudioDeviceInfo } from '@azure/communication-calling';
 import { BackgroundBlurConfig } from '@azure/communication-calling';
-import type { BackgroundBlurConfig as BackgroundBlurConfig_2 } from '@azure/communication-calling-effects';
 import { BackgroundBlurEffect } from '@azure/communication-calling';
 import { BackgroundReplacementConfig } from '@azure/communication-calling';
-import type { BackgroundReplacementConfig as BackgroundReplacementConfig_2 } from '@azure/communication-calling-effects';
 import { BackgroundReplacementEffect } from '@azure/communication-calling';
 import { Call } from '@azure/communication-calling';
 import { CallAgent } from '@azure/communication-calling';